nightroman/FarNet/Explore/Readme.txt

 		Tells to include directories into the search process and results.
 	-Recurse
 		Tells to search through all directories and sub-directories.
+	-Depth <N>
+		N: 0: ignored; negative: unlimited; positive: search depth, -Recurse is ignored.
+Note: order of -Depth and -Recurse results may be different.
+	-Asynchronous
+		Tells to performs the search in the background and to open the result panel immediately.
+Results are added dynamically when the panel is idle.

 = RESULT PANEL KEYS AND OPERATIONS =